 1938 Parish hall built.

 1974 The old school was demolished and an extension to Village Centre (formerly the Parish hall) built.
 The Church lease the Village Centre building to the Council and the Community Association rent it from the Council.

 1987 The building of Emmanuel Church and the William Law Church Aided Primary School was completed during the time when Rev John Littlewood was Vicar.
 Services have been held since then in the Church (the Hall of the School) & the school rooms are used for Children’s Sunday ministry; for evening meetings; our August Holiday Club & various other events during the year.
-The Bishop of Peterborough dedicated Emmanuel Church on 24th May 1988.
+The Bishop of Peterborough dedicated Emmanuel Church on 6th December 1987 while William Law C of E Primary School was officially opened by the Bishop on 24th May 1988.

 |(L to R) Robert Gregory-Smith (Church Warden), Canon Allen Willett (Honorary Associate Minister), Rev. Chris Strain (Curate), Bishop of Peterborough, William Westwood, Rev. John Littlewood (Vicar), Bill Mowbray (Church Warden)

 © Peterborough Evening Telegraph.
 Used by kind permission

 |In 2003 another window was put in the Hall and a large oak cross suspended over the ‘stage area’ giving a focal point.
 This was done by the late John Breeze who also made the baptism font and the large wooden candleholders.
 Around 350 can be seated in the Hall and it has multi media facilities which are shared with the School.
 The Church entrance, Parish Office, kitchen and toilets are separate from the school area.
 Solid screens were added to the large north window to assist in the viewing of multi-media and the hall was redecorated.|